NRK96/hello-world/README.md

 # hello-world
-A simple programs that outputs Hello World! to the console.
+A simple program that outputs Hello World! to the console.
+Just following the tutorials instuctions!